What are the most common questions about Medicare?

-- You may also qualify for a quarterly SEP if you’re dual eligible (you have Medicare and Medicaid) or if you have a low-income subsidy (LIS) to help you pay for prescription drugs.
+- You may also qualify for a quarterly SEP if you’re dual eligible (you have Medicare and Medicaid) or if you qualify for Extra Help to help you pay for prescription drugs.

 What’s the biggest concern you address for your clients?